 My advice to all women on the subject of love languages is this: it’s always much easier to change your own behaviour and mindset than it is to change another person’s.
 As a wise colleague once told me, “In relationships, we can only do our 50%.”

 “Not feeling appreciated” is one of the top complaints most women have of their marriage.
 But only one in four men say they feel actively affirmed by their wives.
 Or, to put it another way, 75% of men do not feel actively affirmed by their wives.
 Identifying each other’s love languages is a great place to start in order to rectify the situation.
 I guarantee you that if you remember to love your husband using his languages, and encourage him to do the same for you, you will both feel more appreciated and affirmed.

-If you would like to know more about the five love languages, contact us directly on [email protected], or follow us on Facebook, Twitter and Instagram (@NabtaHealth) for our daily hints and tips on all things woman.
+If you would like to know more about the five love languages, download our app, or follow us on Facebook, Twitter and Instagram (@NabtaHealth) for our daily hints and tips on all things woman.